GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[maths-and-diagrams] ey-gen-ai-report.md

 Six key questions for enterprises to empower effective decisionmaking regarding Gen AI

 <!-- image -->
-**Image Description:** In this image I can see a yellow color circle.
-In the center of the circle I can see the number "1".
+**AI-Generated Image Description:** The circle in the image has the number "01" written on it.
 <!-- end image description -->

 <!-- image -->
-**Image Description:** In this image we can see a yellow circle.
+**AI-Generated Image Description:** The circle in the image contains the number 02.
 <!-- end image description -->

 <!-- image -->
-**Image Description:** In this image I can see a yellow circle.
-In the yellow circle I can see the number 03.
+**AI-Generated Image Description:** The circle you see has the number 03 on it.
 <!-- end image description -->